ffarham/mentorship-web-app/README.md

 ### Database connection
 Run:
-`docker exec -it backend-db-1 psql -U postgres`
+`docker exec -it backend-db-1 psql -U postgres -d discipulo`

 You can connect to the server with https://localhost:5000 as usual